api3dao/airnode-starter/README.md

 Note that now that the price is on-chain, you can use it in your contract to implement any arbitrary logic.

 Try replacing the `coinId` value in [`make-request.js`](/scripts/make-request.js) from `"ethereum"` to `"bitcoin"` and make another request.
-You can see the API docs to see which coin IDs are supported.
+You can see the API docs to find out which coin IDs are supported.

 ## Conclusion